D-B-0/ToDo-FullStack/README.md

 npm i
 npm run serve
 ```
-##### Please note that tecnically these are 2 servers, what i refer to as *client* is a server that has the task to interrogate the REST api and serve the data in meaningfull way
+##### Please note that tecnically these are 2 servers, what i refer to as *client* is a server that has the task to interrogate the REST api and serve the data in meaningfull way to the user